HealthRecords/health-record-visualizer/README.md

-# Harvey - Health Record Visualizer
+# HaRVey - Health Record Visualizer

 <b>H</b>a<b>R</b><b>V</b>ey - is a project to allow you to inspect and graph your health records.
 It features interactive charts, data filtering, and visualization of your health data.